-A bone scan uses radionuclides to create images of bones.
+A bone scan is a special type of nuclear medicine procedure that uses radionuclides to create a picture of the bones.
 Radionuclides are chemicals which emit radioactivity that can be detected by special scanners.

 Note: the information below is a general guide only.
 The arrangements, and the way tests are performed, may vary between different hospitals.
 Always follow the instructions given by your doctor or local hospital.

 Bone scans use radionuclides to detect areas of the bone which are growing or being repaired.
 A radionuclide (sometimes called a radioisotope or isotope) is a chemical which emits a type of radioactivity called gamma rays.
 A tiny amount of radionuclide is put into the body, usually by an injection into a vein.

 Cells which are most 'active' in the target tissue or organ will take up more of the radionuclide.
 So, active parts of the tissue will emit more gamma rays than less active or inactive parts.

 Gamma rays are similar to X-rays and are detected by a device called a gamma camera.
 The gamma rays which are emitted from inside the body are detected by the gamma camera.
 The rays are then converted into an electrical signal and sent to a computer.

 The computer builds a picture by converting the differing intensities of radioactivity emitted into different colours or shades of grey.
 For example, areas of the target organ or tissue which emit lots of gamma rays may be shown as red spots ('hot spots') on the picture on the computer monitor.

 Areas which emit low levels of gamma rays may be shown as blue ('cold spots').
 Various other colours may be used for 'in between' levels of gamma rays emitted.

 How long does a bone scan usually take?

 In total, you should allow about four to six hours for everything required for the scan.